Luxor travel guide

 The West Bank has far fewer accommodation options but makes up for it with proximity and price.
 Small family-run guesthouses cluster near the ferry dock and the main West Bank road.
 Rates are often EGP 200–500 per night — among the cheapest in Egypt.

 The practical advantage is real.
 Valley of the Kings is roughly 6km from the ferry dock.
 Staying on the West Bank means you can be at the tombs before the tour groups arrive from the East Bank.
 No morning ferry queue, no waiting for transfers.
-If you plan to spend multiple days on the West Bank sites, the guesthouses here are worth the trade-off of fewer dining options in the evenings.
+The Marsam Hotel is the most established named option; Al Moudira is the most characterful at higher prices.
+If you plan to spend multiple days on the West Bank sites, this side is worth the trade-off of fewer dining options in the evenings.

 A significant number of visitors to Luxor never stay in a hotel — they sleep on a Nile cruise ship docked along the East Bank.
 Most Luxor–Aswan cruises (3 or 4 nights) are all-inclusive and use Luxor as either the starting or ending point.
 This is a sensible option if your itinerary includes both cities and you want to see the river temples at Esna, Edfu, and Kom Ombo along the way.

-Occupancy is highest from October through March, when temperatures are manageable and Luxor attracts its peak visitor numbers.
+Occupancy is highest from October through March.
 Book well in advance for this period, particularly for upscale properties.
-Summer (June–August) is extremely quiet due to the heat — prices drop significantly and availability is rarely a problem, but the daytime temperatures (often above 40°C) limit how much time you can spend outside.
+Summer (June–August) is extremely quiet due to the heat — prices drop significantly and availability is rarely a problem.

 Frequently Asked Questions